Yagisan/Yagisans-Wasteland-Overhaul/README.md

 * Automatron Robots recruit dialogue will come up only if you choose to initiate the conversation.

 #### Proctor Teagan
-* Proctor Teagan now sells BoS Clothing.
+* Proctor Teagan now sells BoS Clothing, and BoS Combat Armor.

 #### Ronnie Shaw
 * Ronnie Shaw now sells MM Clothing.